MultiModelling/Documentation/docs/source/scientific/req/index.rst

 +------+----------------------+-----------------+---------------------+

-4. Model connection and multi-model set-up
+4. Model interoperation
 =======================================

-This category addresses how to connect individual models and to set up a multi-model
+This category addresses what is needed for model interoperation (i.e. interaction) after a multi-model is set up

 +------+-----------------------+--------------+-----------------------+
 |      | Features              | Priority     | Comments related to   |